5 Creative Ideas for Optometry Social Media Posts

 The contest prize should showcase your optometry products or services in some way.
 If feasible, offer a free eye exam, check-up, or item that features your practice branding, like a t-shirt or tote bag.
 You could also create a care package with eyecare-inspired items like relaxing eye masks or carrot-shaped stress balls.

-When you implement an effective optometry marketing strategy with social media posts, you generate brand awareness to appeal to new patients.
+When you implement an effective optometry digital marketing strategy with social media posts, you generate brand awareness to appeal to new patients.
 To ensure your practice runs smoothly and offers an excellent patient experience, use a cloud-based optometry EHR and practice management system like RevolutionEHR.

 RevolutionEHR is an all-in-one platform designed with optometrists in mind.
 The cloud-based system offers customizable templates so you can quickly fill out patient SOAP notes.
 It also uses integrated billing and insurance processing, so payments and reimbursements go smoothly.
 RevolutionEHR also has built-in scheduling features and patient communication capabilities to stay connected with your patients through all stages of care.